hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-oneview-infrastructure-with-grafana-metrics-dashboards-and-influxdb.md

 ![](/img/image003.png)

 ## Pros and Cons about this solution
+As with any solution, there are both Pros and Cons to using it.

 Pros:

 * Enables time-series graphs for the HPE OneView Server hardware utilization statistics and HPE Virtual Connect modules utilization statistics.